COVID-19: Seniors in Ang Mo Kio, Tanjong Pagar to get vaccinated from Jan 27; national roll-out for elderly begins mid-February

 Mr Gan said that although there might be some delays to shipments of the Pfizer-BioNTech vaccines due to Pfizer’s manufacturing plant upgrading, the Government will continue to monitor supplies closely to ensure that there will be enough vaccines for all Singaporeans and long-term residents in Singapore by the end of the year.

+Although the Government has made efforts to shore up and diversify its vaccine supply and schedule vaccinations based on shipment arrivals, Mr Gan urged Singaporeans to make "early" appointments when their turn to be vaccinated came.

+"Please do make an appointment early, because there will always be a possibility of a disruption as we go along."

-“While we have made steady progress on the vaccination front, we must remember that the journey is far from over.
-Vaccination is about one of a whole suite of measures that must work hand-in-hand to keep transmissions low,” he said.
+Said Mr Gan: “While we have made steady progress on the vaccination front, we must remember that the journey is far from over.
+Vaccination is about one of a whole suite of measures that must work hand-in-hand to keep transmissions low.”

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments